Michel Platini: Nancy (1972–1979)

 Platini was quick to make a big impression at his new club, scoring a hat-trick in a reserve team match against Wittelsheim.
 Further outstanding displays put him in contention for a place in the Nancy first team.
 His introduction to the first-team squad was inauspicious.
 On the substitutes' bench for a match against Valenciennes, Platini was spat on and hit by various objects thrown from the crowd when a fight broke out in the stands.
 Playing for the reserves a few days later, a hefty challenge from an opponent left Platini with a bad ankle injury.
 His season would finish on a more positive note, and he would go on to make his league debut against Nîmes on 3 May 1973.

 In March 1974, he suffered a setback when he sustained a double fracture of his left arm in a match at OGC Nice.
 Platini missed the remainder of the season as a result, unable to assist Nancy in an unsuccessful bid to avoid relegation from Ligue 1.
 The following season saw Nancy win promotion back to the French first division with ease.
 Platini became the team's most important player, scoring 17 goals, a number of which were scored from free-kicks, as was becoming Platini's specialty.
 Saint-Étienne, the then reigning French league champions, were knocked out of the French Cup with two goals from Platini free-kicks.
 Platini practised his free-kicks with the help of his friend, goalkeeper Moutier, and using a row of dummies to form a defensive wall of sorts.

 With Nancy back in Ligue 1, Platini's military service reduced his availability for matches, but he continued to make himself available to play when possible.
-In a match away to Laval, Platini, angered by the taunts of the home supporters, scored a hat-trick, but unluckily sustained another injury.
+In a match away to Laval, Platini, angered by the taunts of the home supporters, scored a hat-trick, but sustained another injury.
 Press reports claimed that Platini's season was over and that he would require a knee operation, but neither claim proved to be correct.
 Instead, Platini returned to first-team football two weeks later for Nancy's French Cup semi-final against Marseille at the Parc des Princes.
 Platini headed the only Nancy goal in their 4–1 loss and was forced to leave the field injured.
 Following his participation in the 1976 Montreal Olympics, Platini signed a two-year contract with Nancy, his first professional contract.